MattRighetti/computer-graphics/Final Project - Cat Wall Watch/README.md

+# Cat Wall Watch

+## Goal
+Design a cat wall watch.
+The clock hands must correspond to the current time.
+The cat must move its eyes and tail.

+### Other infos about the obj/textures
 Use the texture for the cat's body and eyes.
 Use vertex color for the tail (black) and the clock hands (white).